uptane/uptane-standard/uptane-standard.md

 #### Download and check current time {#check_time_primary}

-The Primary SHALL load and verify the current time from a secure source.
+The Primary SHALL load the current time from a secure source.

 #### Download and verify metadata {#download_meta_primary}